📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 Making a special night even more magical, Wheel Of Brisbane is one of the most unique and unforgettable ways to see the city’s iconic fireworks show.
 Take your significant other, family members or gang of buddies and enjoy the spectacular show from a peaceful, private, air-conditioned gondola as it gently ascends to heights of 60m for breathtaking views of the Brisbane River, the CBD’s stunning skyline and bridges, all while overlooking the tens of thousands of revellers who descended on South Bank Parklands.

-The Wheel Of Brisbane is operational during Riverfire & provides on of the most unique ways to see the fireworks.
+The Wheel Of Brisbane is one of the most unique ways to see the fireworks.

 • View: Skyscrapers, bridges & South Bank.